A proxy for

 integration

-In detail, the inverter establishes a TCP connection to the TSUN cloud to transmit current measured values every 300 seconds.
+In detail, the device establishes a TCP connection to the TSUN cloud to transmit current measured values every 300 seconds.
 To be able to forward the measurement data to an MQTT broker, the proxy must be looped into this TCP connection.

-Through this, the inverter then establishes a connection to the proxy and the proxy establishes another connection to the TSUN Cloud.
+Through this, the device then establishes a connection to the proxy and the proxy establishes another connection to the TSUN Cloud.
 The transmitted data is interpreted by the proxy and then passed on to both the TSUN Cloud and the MQTT broker.
 The connection to the TSUN Cloud is optional and can be switched off in the configuration (default is on).
 Then no more data is sent to the Internet, but no more remote updates of firmware and operating parameters (e.g. rated power, grid parameters) are possible.

 By means of docker